All posts

 So the first design question is: where are the pilots, and how much buffer do we need around them?
 For the UK, the furthest-flown areas in summer are the Scottish border ridges in the north, the Long Mynd and Mid Wales in the west, the South Downs and Kent in the south, and East Anglia.
 The domain has to comfortably cover all of them and then add the rim on top.

 We run a single domain at 4 km rather than a nested parent-and-nest setup.
-Nests are useful when you want high resolution over a small area and do not care about the rest, but the UK is small enough to run the whole thing at 4 km for roughly the same compute as a two-way nest would cost, and you get consistent physics everywhere.
+Nests are useful when you want high resolution over a small area and do not care about the rest, but at this domain size a flat 4 km grid is simpler to reason about.
 No nested-boundary weirdness, no ratio-of-three grid jumps, no fiddly feedback options.
-1 km nests will come later over specific sites, but the base layer stays flat.
+1 km nests will come later over specific sites such as the Lakes or the Welsh ridges, but the base layer stays flat.

 The map itself will get its own post once the coverage page gets the interactive version.
 Next post: vertical levels, and why the bottom 3 km of atmosphere gets most of the detail.